Gving/Gving-Docs/whitepaper/features.md

 Our contract includes an anti-bot measurement to ensure our presale and launch does not get taken over by bots.
 The way this works will remain confidential to prevent bots and bot users from understanding its mechanism and to prevent them from countering it.

 #### Bridges :bridge_at_night:
-Our bridges allow users to seamlessly swap cross-chain between Polygon and the Binance Smart Chain to allow the user to hold their tokens wherever the prefer.
-This also allows users from the Binance Smart Chain to onboard to polygon, where the majority of our ecosystem exists.
+Our bridges allow users to seamlessly swap cross-chain between the Polygon Network and the Binance Smart Chain to allow the user to hold their tokens wherever they prefer.
+This also allows users from the Binance Smart Chain to onboard to the Polygon Network, where the majority of our ecosystem exists.

-**View our contract directly on the blockchain through the link below.**
+**View our contracts directly on the blockchain through the link below.**

 [!button variant="primary" icon=":lock:" size="xl" target="blank" text="Coming Soon"]()